365businessdev/docs/docs/en-us/365-business-proxy-application/get-started.md

  4. click on the **Name** of the Proxy Application Client to open the map.
  5. in the Proxy Application Client card you will find the **Client ID** field.
     <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> The Client ID is used to address the Proxy Application service.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong> The Client ID is used to address the Proxy Application service.
 365 business Proxy Application provides additional functions to return the clients that support a specific plugin.
 In this quick guide, however, it is assumed that the specific client ID is used.
     </div>

-## Step 2.1: Install Proxy Application Client Plugins
+### Step 2.1: Install Proxy Application Client Plugins

 ![Proxy Application Client Plugin Installation](/assets/images/365-business-proxy-application/proxyapp-installplugin-de-DE.gif)